10 x 10 at Saul Hay Gallery

 Iain Andrews – The last days of the USA.
 Oil on aluminium coke can.

-That’s the logic behind 10 x 10, Saul Hay Gallery’s 10th anniversary exhibition.
-100 artists, 100 pieces, each no larger than a Post-it note.
+10 x 10 is both the name and the logic behind Saul Hay Gallery’s 10th anniversary exhibition.
+100 artists, 100 pieces, each not much larger than a Post-it note.
 50 of those artists are established gallery names; each was invited to nominate one artist who has never shown at Saul Hay before, making this as much a portrait of a decade’s relationships as a collection of works.

 Saul Hay opened in 2016, the project of collectors-turned-curators Catherine and Ian Hay, in a Victorian former industrial building beside the Rochdale Canal in Castlefield.
 Its roster spans painting, printmaking, drawing, sculpture and photography, but a few threads run consistently through it: the built environment, layered surfaces, the relationship between material and meaning.